CitrineInformatics/gemd-docs/docs/high-level-overview.md

 For example, an Attribute Template could specify a Real value bounded between -3 and +17, or it could define a Categorical bound with the following allowed categories: "salt", "not salt".
 The values of an Attribute with an Attribute Template must conform to the bounds specified by the Template.
-If the value is not compatible with the Template (e.g. if the Template specifies that the value must be in the range [0, 1] but the value is 2), an error is thrown.
+If the value is not compatible with the Template (e.g., if the Template specifies that the value must be in the range [0, 1] but the value is 2), an error is thrown.

 Table3 below defines the possible fields in all Attributes in the Template state.